simp/pupmod-simp-simp/REFERENCE.md

 Data type: `Integer[0,2]`

-* 0: This is the default setting and gives you the default behavior
+* 0: This is the system default setting and provides no access restrictions on /proc

 * 1: With this option an normal user would not see other processes but their own about ``ps``, ``top`` , etc..., but they are still able to